 Some people with lupus prefer to try natural treatments and report relief from certain symptoms when they use complementary or alternative treatments such as medical cannabis, dietary supplements, or acupuncture.

 Like everyone else, people with lupus feel their best when they consistently eat a healthy, balanced diet.
 Most physicians who specialize in lupus recommend the same low-fat, high-fiber diet recommended by the American Cancer Society and American Heart Association.
-A balanced, nutritious diet can also help you maintain a healthy weight and lower your risk for developing dangerous chronic conditions such as diabetes, osteoporosis, and heart disease.
+A balanced, nutritious diet can also help you maintain a healthy weight and lower your risk of developing dangerous chronic conditions such as diabetes, osteoporosis, and heart disease.

-Some people with lupus feel better when they follow popular anti-inflammatory diets, but no clinical studies have been done yet to prove the benefit of this approach.
+Some people with lupus feel better when they follow popular anti-inflammatory diets, but no clinical studies have been done to prove the benefit of this approach.

 Some people with lupus may benefit from dietary supplements if they are low on certain nutrients.
 For instance, doctors may recommend that those with osteoporosis increase their intake of calcium and vitamin D.

 People with lupus nephritis may need to follow a more specific diet plan to protect their kidney health.

 Learn more about diet and nutrition for lupus, including foods to eat and avoid.

 On MyLupusTeam, the social network for people with lupus and their loved ones, more than 215,000 members come together to ask questions, give advice, and share their stories with others who can relate to their lupus experience.

 Are you or a loved one living with lupus?
 Do you have questions about treatments used for lupus?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.